WSU Spokane Community Outreach

 Office of Community Engagement and Service Learning

-The Office of Community Engagement & Service Learning cultivates the partnerships between community partners and students and faculty in Spokane and Yakima to support service-learning, collaboration, and community development, allowing for mutually-integrated campus-community partnerships.
-LEARN MORE
+The Office of Community Engagement & Service Learning cultivates partnerships between community organizations and WSU students, faculty and staff in Spokane and Yakima to create and support service-learning projects and community development.
+Learn more about the Office of Community Engagement and Service Learning.

 WSU Extension in Spokane County

 WSU Extension has offices in 39 locations in Washington and collaborates with communities to offer accessible and learner-centered educational programs.
 Learn more about WSU Extension in Spokane County.